Natalia Davidovici

 Natalia Davidovici (born 17 November 1971) is a Moldovan politician and journalist who currently serves in the Parliament of Moldova.
-She also serves as presidential adviser to President Maia Sandu on interethnic issues.
+She also served as presidential adviser to President Maia Sandu on interethnic issues.

 Controversies

 Although she is a member of the pro-European PAS party, some of her statements have been interpreted by the Moldovan press as being pro-Russian and anti-Romanian (such as the Romanian occupation of Bessarabia, the support for the legitimacy of the separatist regime in Transnistria or her links with the pro-Russian politician Renato Usatîi).